-- While painting on canvas, paper, boards, use an easel to fix your painting.
+- While painting on canvas, paper, or boards, use an easel to fix your painting.
 Step back often to check the whole image.

-- When you’re painting furniture, panels, doors, etc, make sure the surface on what it stands is even and you can stabilize door or window when it is open.
+- When you’re painting furniture, panels, doors, etc, make sure the surface on what it stands is even and you can stabilize the door or window when it is open.
 You can also use clamps.

 - when painting high walls make sure your ladder is stable.

 This rule is more about household projects, as artistic painting is freer, and creative and suggests painting in multiple layers.

 For most paint project on furniture or walls, you need to use only 2 coats of paint.